gnat/tween-composer-godot/README.md

 You can find Tween Composer in the Asset Library inside Godot.

 You can also:
-- Create a addons folder on your Godot project
+1. Download the latest version under "Releases"
-- Add the tween_composer folder inside it.
+1. Unzip the file on your Godot project's root folder
-- Enable the plugin in `Project Settings...` and `Plugins` tab
+1. Enable the plugin in `Project Settings...` and `Plugins` tab

 ## Improvements / Future features
 A couple of ideas to expand TweenComposer in the future: